Gambling Addiction Counseling in Maumelle, AR–Counselors and Therapists

 - Risking one’s opportunities, relationships, jobs, and more (not just money) in order to wager

 - Borrowing money from others in order to place one’s bets

 Here at Thriveworks Maumelle we strive to create a welcoming and personalized environment to treat our patients.
 We know that no two individuals experience gambling addiction in the same way.
 And our addiction counselors are ready and willing to help people in their recovery journey.

 At Thriveworks Maumelle we strive to create a personalized treatment plan for every patient.
 In this manner we try to ensure that our clients’ individual needs are met in the best way possible.
 At Thriveworks we accept many different insurance plans as well as offer flexible hours with weekend and evening availability.

 Thriveworks has a “no waiting list” policy.
-We want our clients to get the help they need as soon as possible, and new clients can have an appointment set up within 24 hours.
+We want our clients to get the help they need as soon as possible.
 So, if you are struggling from a gambling addiction, reach out to Thriveworks Maumelle today to schedule an appointment and find healing at (501) 628-9066.